LinjieCodes/eGRAM-brain/README.md

 The eGRAM program identifies gene modules comprising co-expressed genes and their regulatory lncRNAs based on lncRNA/DNA bindings and gene expression correlations.

 There are two kinds of input files - (a) user data and (b) system data.
 The former has two files - (a) expression profile, (b) lncRNA target prediction.
 LncRNAs' targets are predicted using LongTarget (or the more rapid version Fasim).
-System data include human/mouse KEGG and wikipathway pathways downloaded from the KEGG and Wikipathways websites.
+System data include KEGG pathway annotation files downloaded from the KEGG websites.

 # Requirements
 1. **Python**: >=3.7.0